University of Wisconsin Logo PNG

 Historically, the institution has several names: UW-Madison, Wisconsin, University of Wisconsin-Madison, or UW.
 The university originated in 1848 when the state where it is located was created.
 It is now the flagship and oldest institution in regional higher education.
 It offers 136 bachelor’s degrees, 148 master’s degrees, and 120 doctoral degrees.
 It has 20 colleges and schools.
 It also has its Wisconsin Badgers athletic department with 25 teams that compete in the Big Ten Conference and play in NCAA Division I. The University of Wisconsin logo is unusual: it has the Eye of God.

 This educational institution was founded ten years earlier than it opened.
 In 1838, the local Legislature approved a resolution in session to establish a university in the Wisconsin region.
-But the appointed board never got anything done until the area became a state.
+However, the appointed board never did anything until the area became a state.
 Eventually, in the summer of 1848, the first governor issued an ordinance opening the UW.

 Meaning and History

 The visual identity of the University of Wisconsin is related to its history, spirit, and characteristics.
 These are evident in the graphic details, the lettering, and the overall design of the logos.
-The linking thread is the university’s name, used in its full and short versions.
-The academic seal is more official, so it has limited use and is strictly forbidden for use on campuses-it can only be seen in documents.
+The linking thread is the university’s name and is used in full and short versions.
+The academic seal is more official, so it has limited use and is strictly forbidden for use on campuses.
+It can only be seen in documents.
 In contrast, the university-wide emblem is allowed on stationery, calendars, books, and other merchandise.

 What is the University of Wisconsin?